Air Battle

 Technical Trainer

-Cognitive skills your 1C571C training built — and where they transfer.
+Cognitive skills your 1C571C training built — and where they transfer in civilian work.

 Situational Awareness